 - If they are ever allowed to get long, the quick will grow proportionately, making it more and more difficult to keep that toenail short.

-More Information About Dew Claws
+More About Dog Dew Claws

 Here’s an excellent photo summary describing how to trim your dog’s toenails (especially when they’re black, and it’s hard to see the “quick”), which type of nail trimmer is best, and some advice about dew claws.